Gabardone/PDFPagePicker/README.md

 - `ImageWell`, a subclass of `NSImageView` that intercepts paste and drop operations and presents the pdf page picker if needed.

+## Installation

+Select "Add package…" in the Xcode File menu and paste the URL for this same repository in the search bar.
+Then `import PDFPagePicker` in whichever files need it.

 ## Usage

 The repository contains a sample test app `PDFPagePickerTestApp` which illustrates basic use of the package API.

-For any of the options, If the default presentation behavior doesn't work for your needs, you can always override `NSResponder.presentPDFPagePicker` wherever it makes the most sense.
+For any of the options, if the default presentation behavior doesn't work for your needs you can always override `NSResponder.presentPDFPagePicker` any place down the responder chain where it will catch the call.

 ### Direct API

-Say for exmaple that your app has already obtained a pdf file during an import operation, and you want to save the image for the selected page (if any).
-The call to be made, from any component of the responder chain (i.e. the view controller coordinating the process) would look as follows, give or take some localization:
+For example, aassume that your app has already obtained a pdf file during an import operation, and you want to save the image for the selected page, if the user selects any.

+You would make a call similar to the following from any component of the responder chain (i.e. the view controller coordinating the process), give or take some localization:

 ```swift
 pickPDFPage(from: pdfFileURL, verb: "Import") { image in